peachbastard/the-beastlands/src/site/notes/Recaps/2023-07-17 Make Your Mama Sad Type.md

 	- Pill says that they must have done the right thing if the "mistress" did it
 	- Hymn asks if he understands nuance, and he says no
 - Lysanderoth and Mabel take turns teaching Arthur rune magic and druidic magic
-- Hymn finds a flower by the river and does the "she loves me, she likes me not" with it
+- Hymn finds a flower by the river and does the "she loves me, she loves me not" with it
 - Mabel makes a mushroom stew for the group
 	- Oz whinges about having more "vegan shit" and goes out to try and hunt something up
 		- She's only successful in finding some berries